mjmillerlab/thrashers/README.md

 ![](files/thrashers005.png)

 ## collaborator roles
 The project was conceived by Matthew Miller, Jen Mortenson, and Bob Curry.
-Matthew Miller, Jen Mortenson, Jeff DaCosta and Michael Sorenson designed the study.
-Jeff DaCosta and Jen Mortenson prepared the genomic libraries.
+Matthew Miller, Jen Mortensen, Jeff DaCosta and Michael Sorenson designed the study.
+Jeff DaCosta and Jen Mortensen prepared the genomic libraries.
 Jeff Dacosta and Michael Sorenson analyzed the data.
 Matthew Miller and Jeff DaCosta are leading manuscript preparation.

 ## funding
-Funding for this project came from Villanova University Department of Biology, a Doctoral Dissertation Improvement Grant to Jen Mortenson, and the Sorenson lab.
+Funding for this project came from Villanova University Department of Biology, a Doctoral Dissertation Improvement Grant to Jen Mortensen, and the Sorenson lab.